 Ponzi payments: New investor money was used to pay returns to earlier investors, creating the illusion of a profitable business.
 Medical Capital lost $316 million on various loans while simultaneously collecting $323 million in management fees.

-Misappropriation: The SEC alleged that Medical Capital misappropriated approximately $18.5 million of investor funds for purposes unrelated to medical receivables, including $20 million on a Hollywood movie and a 118-foot yacht.
+Misappropriation: The SEC alleged that Medical Capital diverted investor funds to purposes unrelated to medical receivables, including film investments and luxury assets such as a yacht.

 False statements: According to court documents, Medical Capital falsely told investors that no prior offerings had defaulted on or been late in making payments.
 In fact, five of the SPCs had defaulted on or were late in paying $992.5 million in notes by the time the SEC took action.